-Version 4 of NeTraMet introduces many changes.
+Version 4 of NeTraMet introduced many changes from version 3.x.

-The most significant of these result from implementing the RTFM Meter MIB, which requires the features of SNMPv2; in return meters can now run multiple rule sets, which greatly increases their usefulness.
+The most significant of these resulted from implementing the RTFM Meter MIB, which requires the features of SNMPv2; in return meters can now run multiple rule sets, which greatly increases their usefulness.
 In addition, 64-bit counters are used for packet and byte counts, greatly reducing the chance of counters rolling over between meter readings.
 Many of the differences between v4 and earlier versions result from these changes.